Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 </figure>
 </div>

 Let's look at another example.
-[JAX's "Supported Platforms" matrix](https://docs.jax.dev/en/latest/installation.html#supported-platforms) provides links to instructions for different installation options.
+[JAX's “Supported Platforms” matrix](https://docs.jax.dev/en/latest/installation.html#supported-platforms) provides links to instructions for different installation options.
 Most of them suggest installing the [jax package](https://pypi.org/project/jax/) with an extra, e.g.: `jax[cuda12]`.
 And indeed, JAX publishes support for different variants as plugins that can be pulled in automatically